 When it comes to orthopaedic conditions, the ability to see what’s going on inside your body is paramount.
-At Orthopaedic Associates of Reading, Ltd., our team is equipped with the latest advanced imaging equipment, at their locations in West Reading and Exeter, Pennsylvania, to provide you with accurate diagnoses and treatment.
-To learn more about the imaging services at Orthopaedic Associates of Reading, Ltd., call or use the online scheduler to book an appointment.
+At Orthopaedic Associates of Reading, Ltd., our team Is equipped with the latest advanced imaging equipment, at their locations in Wyomissing and Exeter, Pennsylvania, to provide you with accurate diagnoses and treatment.
+To learn more about the imaging services at Orthopaedic Associates or Reading.
+Ltd. call or request an appointment.

 While the answer to this question may seem obvious – to diagnose an injury to your body or a disease that affects your musculoskeletal system – imaging services go far beyond simply locating a bone fracture or arthritis in your joints.

-With advanced imaging, our team is able to confirm or rule out a host of possible diagnoses in order to ensure that you get the right treatment.
-Imaging is tricky and isn’t as good as laying eyes on the area in question, which would entail the doctor going in surgically.
-To avoid unnecessary surgery, our staff is highly trained in reading imaging that paints a picture of the structures below your skin.
+With advanced imaging, out team is able to confirm or rule out a host of possible diagnoses in order to ensure that you get the right treatment, Imaging is trick and isn’t as good as laying eyes on the area in question, which would entail the doctor going in surgically.
+To avoid unnecessary surgery out staff is highly trained in reading imaging that paints a picture of the structures below your skin.

-The West Reading and Exeter locations of Orthopaedic Associates of Reading, Ltd. are equipped with:
+The Wyomissing and Exeter locations of Orthopaedic Associates or Reading.
+Ltd. are equipped with:

 X-ray technology is the workhorse of orthopaedics because of its ability to quickly provide a snapshot of the bones and tissue in any given area.
 X-rays rely on electromagnetic waves to provide a black-and-white image of the inside of your body.

-The Wide Bore MRI system delivers both high magnet strength, high quality imaaging and the procedure is shorter in duration than an Open MRI.
-It is ideal for larger patients and patients that would otherwise get claustrophobic because is has a 70cm opening.
+The Wide Bone MRI service delivers both high magnet strength, high quality imaging and the procedure is shorter in duration than an Open MRI.
+It is ideal for larger patients and patients that would otherwise get claustrophobic because it has a 70cm opening.

-If you’d like to learn more about the state-of-the-art imaging services at Orthopaedic Associates of Reading, Ltd., call or request an appointment using the online scheduling tool.
+If you would like to learn more about the state-of-the-art imaging services at Orthopaedic Associates or Reading Ltd. call or request an appointment.